lem-project/lem-project.github.io/content/en/usage/usage.md

 Available features are:

 - see status (staged and unstaged changes, latest commits…)
-- stage files and diff hunks
+- stage files and diff hunks ("s", "u")
-- commit
+- commit ("c")
-- push, pull the current branch
+- push, pull the current branch ("P p" and "P f")
 - interactive rebase (best case scenario, Linux only)
+  - "r i": start an interactive rebase
+  - "r a": abort an ongoing rebase (started by you or another process)
+- see the help with "?"

 and basic support for Mercurial and Fossil.

-Wait for more and come talk, it's actually easy to contribute ;)
+[See its README on GitHub](https://github.com/lem-project/lem/blob/main/extensions/legit/README.md), wait for more and come talk, it's actually easy to contribute ;)

 ## Misc